What is Supply Chain Security?

 Real-World Example: The Equifax Data Breach (2017) While often cited as a failure to patch, this incident fundamentally illustrates a Runtime Injection attack via a supply chain dependency.
 Equifax was running a version of the Apache Struts framework with a known flaw (CVE-2017-5638) in how it parsed HTTP headers.

 Impact: The breach resulted in the theft of 147.9 million American consumer records.
-It also exposed data for 15.2 million UK citizens and compromised approximately 10–11 million drivers’ licenses, highlighting how a single runtime vulnerability can lead to catastrophic data loss.
+It also exposed data for 15.2 million UK citizens and compromised approximately 10–11 million drivers’ licenses, highlighting how a single runtime vulnerability can lead to catastrophic data loss and why comprehensive supply chain security is critical.

 Core Mitigation Principles of Supply Chain Security

-To counter the threats described in the previous section, supply chain security relies on four fundamental concepts.
+To counter the threats described in the previous section, supply chain security relies on four fundamental concepts best implemented in your CI/CD (Continuous Integration/Continuous Deployment) pipeline.
 While traditional application security focuses on finding vulnerabilities in your own code, supply chain security focuses on verifying the trust and transparency of everything that enters and exits your pipeline.
+These supply chain security principles form the foundation of a robust defense strategy.

 Visibility